L-Leite/cso2-master-services/README.md

 *Note: If you want to use `docker-compose`, see [Running the services with `docker-compose`](#Running-the-services-with-docker-compose)*.

+The Powershell scripts must be run in Powershell version 4 or better.

 To download the services, go to the master-services directory in a shell, and:

 (In a *nix environment:)